luis-barbara/infinexpense-api/README.md

 ## Requirements
 - Python >= 3.12
-- Docker & Docker Compose (for containerized setup)
+- Docker & docker compose (for containerized setup)

 ## Environment variables
 The application reads DB configuration from environment variables (used by `src/settings.py`).